Crossmint/crossmint-purchasing-devin-tool/README.md

 # Crossmint Purchasing Devin Tool

-A tool for buying physical products using cryptocurrency via [Crossmint's Headless Checkout API](https://docs.crossmint.com/nft-checkout/headless/guides/physical-good-purchases).
+A CLI tool for Devin to buy physical products.
+It pays using cryptocurrency via [Crossmint's Headless Checkout API](https://docs.crossmint.com/nft-checkout/headless/guides/physical-good-purchases).

 ## Overview

-This tool allows Devin to purchase physical products from various sources using cryptocurrency from a wallet funded in EVM (Base and Polygon supported).
-It leverages Crossmint's Headless Checkout API to handle the payment processing and order fulfillment.
+This tool allows Devin to purchase physical products from various sources.
+It is entirely headless, not requiring any slow and unreliable browser automations, and sidestepping automated bot prevention such as captchas, typical on e-commerce websites like Amazon.

-Currently supported product sources:
-- Amazon
+To use this tool, you must copy this code in a repo Devin has access to, set up an API key and crypto wallet for Devin as secrets, and fill it up with USDC.

+## Under the hood

+This is a CLI tool wrapping [Crossmint's Headless Checkout API](https://docs.crossmint.com/nft-checkout/headless/guides/physical-good-purchases).

+It takes a URL or product ID, desired payment method (including crypto) and shipping information, and it returns a transaction that, when signed, will cause the product to be delivered.

+Crossmint acts as merchant of record, takes care of shipping, and acts as merchant of record.

 ## Features

 - Purchase physical products using cryptocurrency
 - Support for multiple product sources (currently Amazon, with more to come)
-- Support for both product URLs and product IDs
-- Configurable shipping address
+- Same price as Amazon Prime, incl free shipping
-- Integration with EVM (Base and Polygon) for payments
-- Order status tracking
+- Payment can be token across most EVM chains (e.g. Polygon, Base)
+- US only for now

-## Prerequisites
+## Code setup

 - Node.js 16+
 - Crossmint API key